kieraliz/cse15l-lab-reports/lab-report-2-week-4.md

 # Lab Report 2 Week 4: Debugging and Test-Driven Development

-## Bug 1:
+## Bug 1: Additional Line at the End of File Causes an Infinite Loop

+explain the bug (???) --> explain symptom (will turn into an infinite loop) --> failure-inducing input (test2) --> symptom/ result of that input (screenshot of infinite loop from incorrect test5) --> how to fix (additional changes) --> corrected output with terminal that properly runs and returns the link

-## Bug 2: Distinguishing the Difference Between Links and Images
+## Bug 2: Distinguishing the Difference Between Links and Images to Print the Correct Links
 The code is unable to distinguish the difference between a Link and Image because the markdown syntax for Links and Images are nearly identical in that both use brackets followed by parenthesis.
 Other than the exclamation mark that distinguish an Image from a Link, the code is unable to distinguish Links from Images.

 Links: